marcus-k/SEMFeatureDetection/README.md

 is at the bottom of the image and I simply crop the height of the largest connected component off the bottom.
 For the data I had, this was sufficient but this may need to change for banners in different locations.

+### Adding Ellipse Finder to GUI

+It was only near the end of the project before I got a chance to add a graphical interface to complement the code.
+The current width finder GUI is still quite buggy and there are likely many edge cases that have yet to be discovered.
+As well, the ellipse finder does not have a GUI yet and it would be good to incorporate this together with the width finder GUI.
+This would also allow the many options of each algorithm to be easily changed and dynamically updated.
+Similar to the structure of the ellipse finder, it may be good to have an abstract GUI to inherit from such that each algorithm can have its own set of options to adjust.
+This however, may also require programming in the edge cases for each state the GUI may be in which is often time-consuming as well.